HoseinA05/Seventh-Assignment-Socket-Programming-jfx/README.md

 - Each client request must receive a corresponding server response.
 - Upon client connection, the server prompts the client to choose between file download or group chat options, utilizing the request-response system.
 - For file downloads, the server employs the **file handler** to provide a list of available files and ensures controlled transfer upon client selection.
-- Group chat functionality is facilitated by a **chat handler**, processing and broadcasting messages to connected clients.
+- Group chat functionality is facilitated by a **chat handler**, processing and broadcasting TextMessages to connected clients.
 - The request-response system establishes an organized communication flow, coordinating file downloads and group chat.